-Overview of "Solvability ratio" of collective investment funds
+"Solvability Ratio" of collective investment funds: an Overview

 Transparency data is increasingly available on investment funds’ performance, risk, and costs, and can be used for market analysis or benchmarking purposes.
 This article is the first of a series aiming at sharing aggregated analytics on collective investment funds used in different regulatory or business contexts.
-In this first article, we will focus on the capital requirements for European credit institutions in relation to their units or shares in collective investment funds, and how this capital charge may vary depending on the fund’s investment strategy when applying the look-through principle.
+In this first article, we will focus on the capital requirements through the Solvability Ratio (Solvabilität or Kreditrisiko-Standardansatz, KSA) for European credit institutions in relation to their units or shares in collective investment funds, and how this capital charge may vary depending on the fund’s investment strategy when applying the look-through principle.

-Distribution of Solvability ratio accross investment funds categories
+Distribution of Solvability Ratio across investment funds categories

-The table below displays the comparison between the average net performance observed over the last three years and the average credit risk-weighted assets for each investment fund category.
+The table below displays the comparison between the average net performance observed over the last three years and the average credit risk-weighted assets summarized in the Solvability Ratio figure for each investment fund category.

-Recent historical performance vs. Solvability Ratio accross different investment funds categories
+Recent historical performance vs. Solvability Ratio across investment funds categories

 Basel III, CRR, Solva, VAG, GroMiKV, Solvency II, SCR